 Most families have a designated area in their home for old or unused prescription and over-the-counter medications.
 Many bathrooms come equipped with a medicine cabinet specifically designed to hold pills.
-However, did you know that keeping old and unused medications easily accessible puts you and your loved ones at risk?
+However, did you know that keeping old and unused medications could put you and your loved ones at risk?
 The best options are donating these medications or disposal.

-According to the 2019 National Survey on Drug Use and Health 88.3% of people surveyed who misused prescription pain pills in the previous year acquired them from a health care professional or family and friends.
+According to the 2019 National Survey on Drug Use and Health, 88.3% of people surveyed who misused prescription pain pills in the previous year acquired them from a health care professional or family and friends.
 Of that 88%, 5.5% said that they stole the drugs from a family member, friend or health care clinic.
-Those astounding numbers leave us with the question of what we can do to reduce the risk of allowing our prescriptions to get into the wrong hands.
+Those astounding numbers leave us with the question of what can be done to reduce the risk of allowing our prescriptions to get into the wrong hands.

 Disposal Options for Prescription and Over-the-Counter Drugs

-Proper disposal or donation and raising support for these programs are critical aspects to decreasing the likelihood of everyone’s prescriptions ending up where they would have adverse effects.
+Proper disposal or donation are critical aspects to decreasing the likelihood of everyone’s prescriptions ending up where they would have adverse effects.

-In some states, donating unused prescription medication is a new way to take unused medicine out of risky situations and find a way for someone in need to benefit from them.
+In some states, donating unused prescription medication is a new way to take unused medicine out of risky situations while also assisting someone in need.
 There are multiple charities, pharmacies and hospitals that set up repository sites where you can donate the medications so that they will be redistributed to eligible patients.

-Programs like this immensely benefit patients in states such as Ohio, Pennsylvania and Washington where cancer-specific drug acquisition programs allow for the redistribution of costly cancer treatment and supplemental drugs to patients in need.
+Programs like this benefit patients in states such as Ohio, Pennsylvania and Washington, where cancer-specific drug acquisition programs allow for the redistribution of costly cancer treatment and supplemental drugs to patients in need.
 This helps lessen the financial and mental burden of affording cancer therapy for many families.
-Although donating is the most beneficial way to dispose of unused medicine, there are a few rules and, like with anything, a few drawbacks.
+Although donating is the most beneficial way to dispose of unused medicine, there are a few rules and drawbacks.

 In some states, these programs can accept all sorts of drugs in a sealed package, and others even accept the donation of medical devices.
 Programs and charities that distribute these much-needed medicines make an expansive impact on the patients who receive them.

 Drug donation programs aren’t legal everywhere yet.
-Although many states are working to enact programs and organize the collection of redistributable medicines, it is still not permitted to just give someone a medication prescribed for another person.
+Although many states are working to organize the collection of redistributable medicines, it is still not permitted to give someone a medication prescribed for another person.

-Sometimes, donating or Take-Back Day programs are not an option in your area, but you may still want to support those in your life who may be at risk or suffering from substance use disorder.
+Donating or Take-Back Day programs may not be an option in your area, but you may still want to support those in your life who may be at risk or in need.
 In that case, these options are the next-best approach to disposing of those substances.

 FDA-approved Disposal Methods

 Flushing down a drain is the least impactful way to dispose of medicines.
 The Food and Drug Administration has compiled a list of medications that you can flush down the toilet or sink.
-Although this practice is highly debated in regards to its impact on ground and drinking water, the FDA states that the drugs on the flush list would do worse than the potential environmental damage studied if they fell into the wrong hands.
+Although this practice is highly debated in regards to its impact on ground and drinking water, the FDA states that the drugs on the flush list would do worse than the potential environmental damage of them fell into the wrong hands.

 These drugs could lead to an overdose or death if taken inappropriately.
 The drugs on the list are also the most commonly misused and sought-after for abuse, making it even more imperative to destroy any chance of someone taking them either accidentally or on purpose.

-Suppose that there are no donation sites near you, and your medication does not have specific disposal instructions and is not on the flush list.
-In that case, the FDA recommends throwing most other medicines in your household trash can after following a few simple instructions.
+Suppose that there are no donation sites near you, and your medication does not have specific disposal instructions.
+In that case, the FDA recommends throwing most other medicines in your household trash after following a few simple instructions.

 First, mix the unused portion of medication with another trash substance such as used coffee grounds or animal bedding or litter.
 Covering the drugs with inedible substances ensures that they look and smell unappealing to anyone going through the trash.
 The mixture should then be placed into a sealed bag, jar or can as an added layer of protection against leakage.
 At that point, you can throw the medicine into the trash.

-Taking these extra steps to dispose of your old and unused medications responsibly may seem like it’s too much work for no immediate reward.
+Taking these extra steps to responsibly dispose of your old and unused medications may seem like it’s too much work.
 However, the ripple effect that happens from choosing to take these actions is expansive.
 For families with young children, the benefits are apparent.
 You protect your children from accidentally consuming medication that is not intended for them.
-Further than that, you are demonstrating to your kids how to responsibly use and dispose of prescription medications, a trend that we desperately need to develop to start slowing the cycle of substance use.
+Furthermore, you are demonstrating to your kids how to responsibly use and dispose of prescription medications, which helps in slowing the cycle of substance use.

 Steps for Responsible Storage

 Make an inventory sheet of all the medicines that you have in your home seasonally.
 As you’re stocking up on decongestants in the fall or allergy meds in the spring, jot down what medications you have on hand.
 You should note the quantities of each medication as well.
-Having a current inventory reduces the risk of commonly abused drugs going missing and allows you to check expiration dates and discard any old medicines that you no longer use.
+Having a current inventory reduces the risk of commonly abused drugs going missing and allows you to check expiration dates and discard any old medicines.

 Dispose of old medicines when they expire.
 Often, people hear of saving the unused portion of a treatment like antibiotics or pain pills to have some on hand in case of emergency or financial hardship.
 As well-intentioned as this idea sounds, saving expired medicine can cause more harm than good.